Thai Lettuce Wraps

 Add the chopped nuts, green onions and cilantro and cook for another minute.

 You’re done!
-Now it’s time to stuff.
+Now it’s time to assemble lettuce wraps.

 The Thai Lettuce Wraps are eaten by gathering them up with your hand.